amit-singh-de/pyspark-use-cases/README.md

 # pyspark-use-cases
-use cases to learn pyspark
+this repository contains different use cases that can be used to learn pyspark from the very basics